Continuous revelation

 Continuous revelation or continuing revelation is a theological belief or position that God continues to reveal divine principles or commandments to humanity.

 In Christian traditions, it is most commonly associated with the Latter Day Saint movement, the Religious Society of Friends (Quakers), and with Pentecostal and Charismatic Christianity, though it is found in some other denominations as well.

 Continuous revelation also forms part of the rituals of gatherings in various chapters of Taoism.
-In the Baháʼí Faith, progressive revelation is an important concept that is similar to continuous revelation.
+In the Bahá'í Faith, progressive revelation is an important concept that is similar to continuous revelation.

 A notable factor of continuous or continuing revelation as a source of divine commandments and statements is the written recording of such statements in an open scriptural canon, as is the case with the Latter Day Saints origin churches with Community of Christ in particular adding frequently to their Doctrine and Covenants in recent years.
-While more frequent with the Latter Day Saints, it is less frequent with the Baháʼí Faith, with progressive revelation only being periodically expanded over an extremely long period.
+While more frequent with the Latter Day Saints, it is less frequent with the Bahá'í Faith, with progressive revelation only being periodically expanded over an extremely long period.